Error estimates for a pointwise tracking optimal control problem of a semilinear elliptic equation: Notation and assumptions

 \subsection{Assumptions}

-We will consider the following assumptions on the nonlinear function $a$.
-We notice, however, that some of the results that we present in this work hold under less restrictive requirements.
+We will operate under the following assumptions on the nonlinear function $a$.
+We notice, however, that some of the results that we present in this work are valid under less restrictive requirements.
 When possible we explicitly mention the assumptions on $a$ that are needed to obtain a particular result.

 \begin{enumerate}[label=(A.\arabic*)] \item $a:\Omega\times \mathbb{R}\rightarrow \mathbb{R}$ is a Carath\'eodory function of class $C^2$ with respect to the second variable and $a(\cdot,0)\in L^{2}(\Omega)$.